steffahn/rust-feature-ideas/polymorphism.md

 Mo&shy;no&shy;mor&shy;phi&shy;za&shy;tion
 <td>

-No monomorphization at all, a single implementation at run time.
+No mo&shy;no&shy;mor&shy;phi&shy;za&shy;tion at all, a single imple&shy;men&shy;tation at run time.
 <td>

-One monomorphized instance per unsized-metadata-layout.
+One mono&shy;mor&shy;phized instance per unsized-metadata-layout.
 E.g. if `usize` and vtable-pointers have the same layout, there’ll be exactly two instantiations, otherwise three (one for metadata-free, one for slice-based, and one for trait-object-based unsized types).
 <td>